ghostyARYAN/hdk/README.md

 ## Algorithm
 An algorithm is a set of step-by-step instructions or a defined computational procedure that takes input, processes it, and produces an output.

+Algorithms are used in computer science, mathematics, and various other fields to solve problems efficiently.

 ## Representations

 ### Flowchart